-The main band plays at a 1-4. level (band music is graded from 1-5, 5 being University level).
-I would say the main band can sight read at a 2-2.5 level The Tuesday band is for beginners only (no experience needed).
-We perform 3-4 times a year.
+The band plays at a 1-4. level (band music is graded from 1-5, 5 being University level).
+I would say the main band can sight read at a 2-2.5 level We perform a few times each year.

-The main band plays beginner to 1.5 level music for the first 50 minutes then 20-2.5 level for the next 50 minutes and then 2.5-40 level for the last 50 minutes.
-Some players come for all sessions.
+The main band plays beginner to 1.5 level music for the first 50 minutes then 20-2.5 level for the next 50 minutes and then 2.5-3.0 level for the last 50 minutes.
+Players can come for all sessions.